edgeworx/docs/content/en/docs/guides/4-deploy.md

 ---
 title: "Deploy Your App to the Edge"
 weight: 400
 linkTitle: "4.
-Deploy Your App to the Edge"
+Deploy it to the Edge"
 ---
 ## What you will accomplish